What is a vasectomy?

 doesn’t contain sperm.
 The level of testosterone and all other male sex traits stays

 the same.
 For most men, the ability to have an erection is unchanged.

-The procedure to reverse a vasectomy doesn't always work, so you shouldn’t consider this procedure unless you are really sure you don't want any more children.
+The procedure to reverse a vasectomy doesn’t always work.
+So this procedure should

 Choosing a vasectomy as a form of birth control may be a good choice if:

 - You are in a stable relationship and both partners agree to permanent birth control.

 - Pregnancy would be a health risk for your partner.